hugoromanicortes/prometheus-swarm/README.md

 ```

 ### Alertmanager
 Alertmanager configuration is also based on external file configuration (config.yml).
-This file describes what action to trigger in case of notification from Prometheus (e.g generate a message in HipChat)
+This file describes which action to trigger in case of notification from Prometheus (e.g generate a message to HipChat, Slack or other)

 ```
 route: